thierschi/css-channel-bot/README.md

-# Channel-Bot for the computersciencesquad Discord server
+# Cheap Ripoff of the Channel-Bot for the computersciencesquad Discord server

-Further information coming soon
+Further information coming never